Logistic Regression

 Reporting the Logistic Regression Results

-For our model coamox_region_logit there are various things that we can report, and different functions and packages that can be used.
+For our model coamox_surg_ethnicity_logit there are various things that we can report, and different functions and packages that can be used.

-We can report the CIs using profiled log-likelihood or using standard errors for our model.
+We can report the confidence intervals using profiled log-likelihood or using standard errors for our model.

 R